Dr. Joanna Thiessen is a Naturopathic Doctor with a family-focused practice. She is extremely knowledgeable and super patient with little ones.

-- Cranial Waves offers cranial sacral & other therapies for the whole family (including newborns having difficulty with breastfeeding.)
-Jules is amazing.
+Cranial Waves offers cranial sacral & other therapies for the whole family (including newborns having difficulty with breastfeeding.)
+Jules is wonderful.

 POSTPARTUM SUPPORT & GENERAL COUNSELLING SERVICES:

-- We have a Postpartum Therapeutic Arts & Peer Support Group that meets the 2nd Monday of the month from 1-2:30pm.
+We have a Postpartum Therapeutic Arts & Peer Support Group that meets every other Wednesday from 1:30-3:00pm.
 Details here!

 Breastfeeding Support & Resources:

 La Leche League is a mother to mother community of support, where trained leaders can offer insights on specific breastfeeding issues and facilitate the sharing of experiences.
 Meetings are open to all women, pregnant, parent or support.
 The Kitchener group meets the second Wednesday evening of every month at 7:30pm @ Downtown Community Centre, 35B Weber Street West, Kitchener, N2H 3Z1.
 The Waterloo group meets the first Thursday morning of every month at 10am @ First United Church (Labyrinth Room), 16 William Street West, Waterloo, N2L 1J3.
 Check out online resources here.

 Kellymom.com is my favourite online reference for all breastfeeding-related questions.
 Dr. Google is not your friend.
 Don't look to random forums - find good, evidence-based information.